 Closed from 1:00 p.m. to 2:00 p.m. for lunch

 While classes are in session

 We want to make your visit to Health Services as smooth and pleasant as possible.
 To reduce your wait time, please call ahead for an appointment.
 Call 765-983-1328 to cancel your appointment in advance.
-There is a $25 fee for “no show” appointments with the physician, if you fail to notify Health Services of your cancellation prior to your appointment.
+There is a $25 fee for “no show” appointments with a doctor or nurse practitioner, if you fail to notify Health Services of your cancellation prior to your appointment.

 Make sure to bring your health insurance prescription card with you.
 When you arrive for an appointment or to see a nurse, you will sign in at the front desk and sit in the waiting room.
 Students are seen in the order in which they sign in or in the order of their appointments unless it is a medical emergency.

 - Inform the nurse/physician of any recent laboratory work handled by another healthcare provider.

 - Ask the nurse/physician for an explanation of anything you do not understand.